 Laser marking is an emerging technology used in an increasing number of applications.
 It’s no surprise since it’s a low-maintenance technology.
 It’s contactless, has no moving parts, and doesn’t use consumables.
 In automated applications, this means that operators aren’t needed to operate laser marking machines, and they’re rarely needed to maintain them.

 Laser marking is often used to implement traceability, quality control, and process improvement.
 By identifying each part at the beginning of a production line, barcode readers can then be used to scan identifiers at every manufacturing step.
 For traceability purposes, this makes it possible to track and trace parts from the beginning to the end of the manufacturing process.
 For quality control and process improvement, this makes it possible to store important information specific to each part in a database.
 The most common forms of part identification are data matrix codes, QR codes, and alphanumeric serial numbers.

 The main industries that need marking solutions are the automotive, primary metals (including aluminum, steel, zinc, lead, and copper), extrusion, manufacturing, and converting industries.

 To generate a laser beam that can mark the surface of a material, light is amplified by stimulating photons.
 A material is first charged with energy, and its electrons release that energy in the form of light (or photons).
 Light is then amplified.
 As photons naturally stimulate the material’s atoms, its electrons release more and more photons.
 This creates a concentrated ray of light called the laser beam.

 To mark the surface, mirrors are used to direct the laser beam in a single direction.
 This creates high-contrast and high-quality marks as the beam hits the material surface.
-By using different laser marking processes, it’s possible to mark only on the surface, or deep into the material.
-It’s also possible to mark under the surface, or to create a mark by removing a coating (such as paint) from the surface.
+By using different laser marking processes, it’s possible to create a mark only on the surface, deep into the material, or under the surface.
+It’s also possible to create a mark by removing a coating (such as paint) from the surface.